LarsThe18Th/MSX_Copyprotection/Moonblaster1.4.md

 As a result of the sector shift, the sector numbers used by the loader software no longer match up.
-To counter this, all sectors must move up one place from (track 1 side 0) sector 7 onwards,
+To counter this, all sectors must moved up one place from (track 1 side 0) sector 7 onwards with a HEX editor,
 this results in the 2nd part of the split sector 6 (Now in sector 7) will be overwritten.